robertozanchi/enron-data-ml/README.md

 - There are entries for 146 people in the dataset;
 - For each person in the dataset, there are 21 features;
 - The dataset reveals the identies of 35 known POI's;
-- 18 people in the dataset are labelled as a POI.
+- 18 people in the dataset are labelled POI.

 ### 2. Outlier Investigation and Removal
 Here I plotted the values of features "bonus" and "salary" to identify outliers in the financial data.